 The Company has in place processes and procedures to enable the Company to identify, measure, mitigate, monitor and report the material risks it is exposed to.
 Furthermore, internal reporting procedures and processes have been set up to ensure that the information on the effectiveness of the risk management system and the material risks faced by EIL are actively monitored and managed by all relevant staff and the Board.
-This includes reports submitted to the Risk Management Committee and to the Board on a regular basis.
+This includes the monitoring and reporting of Key Risk Indicators ('KRIs') and Key Performance Indicators ('KPIs') on a quarterly basis and reports submitted to the Risk Management Committee and to the Board on a regular basis.